 Could your tires be on their last leg?
 Unless you know what to look for, you might not realize when it’s time for a replacement.
-If the following five warning signs appear, schedule an appointment with your local tire dealer today to get new wheels.
+If the following five warning signs appear, schedule an appointment with your local tire dealer today to get new tires.

 1. Low Tire Tread